-Policy STATEMENT ON THE SUBSISTENCE UTILIZATION OF FISH AND GAME #81-9-JB
+POLICY STATEMENT ON THE SUBSISTENCE UTILIZATION OF FISH AND GAME

-Fisheries and the Board of fin Alask-The Board of Fisheries and the Board of Game recognize that existing cultures and life styles in Alaska are of great value and should be preserved.
+The Board of Fisheries recognizes that existing cultures and life styles in Alaska are of great value and should be preserved.
 Accordingly, customary and traditional subsistence uses of fish and game are assigned a priority among beneficial uses.